-We estimate that the net proceeds from this offering will be approximately \$ million, or \$ million if the underwriters exercise in full their option to purchase additional shares of common stock, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$220.3 million, or \$253.8 million if the underwriters exercise in full their option to purchase additional shares of common stock, at the initial public offering price of \$20.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-We currently intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to fund the continued development of our most advanced product candidate, KIN002787, to fund the continued development of candidates in our FGFR program, and to fund the continued development of our other research programs, as well as for working capital and other general corporate purposes.
+We currently intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to fund the continued development of our RAF program, including our most advanced product candidate, KIN002787, to fund the continued development of our FGFR program, and to fund the continued development of our other research programs, as well as for working capital and other general corporate purposes.
 See the section titled "Use of Proceeds" for more information.